Famicom Disk System: History

-Despite the Famicom Disk System's success, and advantages over the Famicom itself, it also imposed many problems of its own.
-Most common was the quality of the Disk Cards; not only were they fragile, because the shutters on most disks were removed to reduce costs, it was common for them to collect fingerprints and dust, eventually rendering their games unplayable.
+Despite the Famicom Disk System's success and advantages over the Famicom itself, it also imposed many problems of its own.
+Most common was the quality of the Disk Cards; not only were they fragile because the shutters on most disks were removed to reduce costs, but it was also common for them to collect fingerprints and dust, eventually rendering their games unplayable.
 Piracy was rampant, with disk copying devices and bootleg games becoming commonplace in stores and in magazine advertisements.
-Third-party developers were angered by Nintendo's requirement that it own half of the copyright of FDS games, with several, including Namco and Hudson Soft, refusing to produce games for the system, and Capcom releasing a port of Ghosts 'n Goblins which proved that so long as the cartridges were large enough, it was possible to publish FDS games on the Famicom.
+Third-party developers were angered by Nintendo's requirement that it own half of the copyright of FDS games, with several, including Namco and Hudson Soft, refusing to produce games for the system.
+Capcom released a port of Ghosts 'n Goblins with a 128KB ROM size, proving that it was possible to publish FDS-size games on the Famicom.
 Retailers disliked the Disk Writer kiosks for taking up too much space and for generally being unprofitable.
 The Disk System's vague error messages, long loading times, and the poor quality of the rubber drive belt that spun the disks are also cited as attributing to its downfall.
-For these reasons, a planned American release, announced in 1986, had been cancelled by November 1988, when it was approved by the Japanese branch.
+For these reasons, a planned American release, announced in 1986, had been canceled by November 1988, when it was approved by the Japanese branch.

 By 1989, game cartridges had become easier and cheaper to produce, obsoleting the FDS.
 Retailers were critical of Nintendo simply abandoning the Disk Writers and leaving stores with large kiosks that took up vital space, while companies began to release or move their games from the Disk System to a standard cartridge; towards the end of development, Square ported Final Fantasy over to the Famicom as a cartridge game, with its own battery backup save feature.
-Nintendo officially discontinued the Famicom Disk System in 1990, selling around 4.4 million units total.
+Nintendo officially discontinued the Famicom Disk System in 1990, selling around 4,400,000 units total.
 Disk writing services were still kept in operation until September 30, 2003, while technical services were provided up until October 31, 2007.

+Simon & Toys, a Hong Kong goods distributor, would release the Famicom and Disk System in the region under a "Hong Kong Version" marking, including a custom "HKG" suffix on model numbers, the primary difference being differences in regional voltage standards.